 Once a signal handler is installed, it remains installed until another sigvec call is made, or an execve(2) is performed.
-The default action for a signal may be reinstated by setting sv\handler to SIG\DFL; this default is termination (with a core image for starred signals) except for signals marked with $\bullet$ or $\dagger$ .
-Signals marked with $\bullet$ are discarded if the action is SIG\DFL; signals marked with $\dagger$ cause the process to stop.
-If sv\handler is SIG\IGN the signal is subsequently ignored, and pending instances of the signal are discarded.
+The default action for a signal may be reinstated by setting $sv_handler$ to SIG_DFL; this default is termination (with a core image for starred signals) except for signals marked with \bullet or \dagger .
+Signals marked with \bullet are discarded if the action is SIG_DFL; signals marked with \dagger cause the process to stop.
+If $sv_handler$ is SIG_IGN the signal is subsequently ignored, and pending instances of the signal are discarded.

-If a caught signal occurs during certain system calls, the call is normally restarted.
-The call can be forced to terminate prematurely with an EINTR error return by setting the SV\INTERRUPT bit in sv\flags.
-The affected system calls are read(2) or write(2) on a slow device (such as a terminal; but not a file) and during a wait(2).
+If a caught signal occurs during certain system calls, causing the call to terminate prematurely, the call is automatically restarted.
+In particular this can occur during a read or write(2) on a slow device (such as a terminal; but not a file) and during a wait(2).

-After a fork(2) or vfork(2) the child inherits all signals, the signal mask, the signal stack, and the restart/interrupt flags.
+After a fork(2) or vfork(2) the child inherits all signals, the signal mask, and the signal stack.

-Execve(2) resets all caught signals to default action and resets all signals to be caught on the user stack.
-Ignored signals remain ignored; the signal mask remains the same; signals that interrupt system calls continue to do so.
+Execve(2) resets all caught signals to default action; ignored signals remain ignored; the signal mask remains the same; the signal stack state is reset.